LLNL/zfp/docs/source/installation.rst

 .. c:macro:: BIT_STREAM_WORD_TYPE

   Unsigned integer type used for buffering bits.
-Wider types tend to give higher performance at the expense of lower bit rate granularity.
+Wider types tend to give higher performance at the expense of lower
+  :ref:`bit rate granularity <q-granularity>`.
 For portability of compressed files between little and big endian platforms, :c:macro:`BIT_STREAM_WORD_TYPE` should be set to :c:type:`uint8`.
   Default: :c:type:`uint64`.